vinceanalytics/vince/README.md

 - You want to self host(own your data) painlessly
 - You want to save money (use very little resources)
 - You only need to consume the API to access the stats
-- You manage different range of sites ( Scales very well from 1 to 100X sites)
+- You manage large number of sites

 ## Features